GlobantObrikosina/golang-rest-api/README.md

 # golang-rest-api
-It's a simple REST API application written in Golang using GORM and PostgreSQL.
+It's a simple REST API application written in Golang using PostgreSQL.
 To run you need [docker](https://www.docker.com/) to be installed
 ## How to run
 Build and run
 ```